The connection between gratitude and money

 Connect with others

-Similarly with money, it can be helpful to have a face to face connection with someone who can help you manage your money.
+Similarly with money, it can be helpful to have a face-to-face connection with someone who can help you manage your money.
 A financial professional can offer you support for your financial well-being.
-They can provide you with sound financial guidance and access to tools to keep your long-term goals on track, helping you understand where you are today and how to plan for the future.
+They can provide you with guidance and access to tools to keep your long-term goals on track, helping you understand where you are today and how to plan for the future.
 Working with a financial professional can help you “offload” financial stress, gain greater financial confidence, and give you more things to be grateful for.

-There’s a direct correlation between finances and emotional well-being.5 So, learning how to proactively handle your finances and find moments of financial gratitude can lead to a healthier mind and body.
+There’s a direct correlation between finances and emotional well-being.9 So, learning how to proactively handle your finances and find moments of financial gratitude can lead to a healthier mind and body.

 Need some help?